Easy-to-read medicine information about ipratropium nasal spray – what it is, how to use it safely and possible side effects.

 Ipratropium nasal spray helps to relieve a runny nose caused by hay fever (also called allergic rhinitis) or the common cold.
-It works by stopping the mucous glands in your nose from overproducing watery mucous.
+It works by stopping the mucus glands in your nose from overproducing watery mucus.

 - The usual dose of ipratropium nasal spray is 2 sprays into each nostril 2 to 3 times each day.

 - If you are using ipratropium nasal spray for a runny nose caused by a cold, you will only need to use it for a few days (up to 4 days).
 If you are using it for hay fever or allergies, you may need to use it for longer.

 - Follow the instructions on the packaging or the pharmacy label – it will tell you how much to use, how often to use it and any special instructions.